testground/testground/ROADMAP.md

 ## 2. Testground can be set up as an organization-wide Service

+**Why:** We believe Testground can provide value accross entire organizations.
+Making it easy to run large-scale workload and efficient small-scale CI tests is core to it's success.

 ### Milestone 1: We can use Testground EKS clusters in production

 - Deploy